kfechter/LegionY530Ubuntu/README.md

 Once the live desktop loads, open a terminal and run the following command `sudo rmmod ideapad_laptop`.
 This command will enable wifi.
 If you are using a wired connection, this step isn't necessary.

-If the rmmod for ideapad_laptop isn't working, you may need to perform the following steps
+If the above command does not get wifi working, you may need to perform steps under "Additional Notes" at the bottom.

-run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
-run the command `sudo rmmod r8822be`
-run the command `sudo modprobe r8822be`

 Select the "Install Ubuntu" icon on the desktop and follow the wizard to install Ubuntu on your desired drive.
 Once completed, select the option to restart the computer.